Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Jump Rope

-Another piece of equipment fantastic for warm-up, stretching, coordination, burning calories, and intensive cardio training is a jump rope.
+According to NIH, a jump rope is another piece of equipment fantastic for warm-up, stretching, coordination, burning calories, and intensive cardio training [3].

 Whether you choose a light rope or one with weights in the handles, you may achieve fantastic results.
 Just ensure the rope length is adjustable and it has non-slip handles that provide your sweaty palms a secure grip.